joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-02-02-spin-graph-fiddler.md

 [image of the clover]

-to find the relative area of the patches to the sphere, we can add the points in this set. exploiting the symmetry, we can use just one octant of the sphere to get the job done:
+to find the area of the clover patches relative to the sphere, we can add the points in this set.

 $$
   \begin{align}